vidstack/player/apps/site/app/docs/[lib]/player/components/sliders/[2]time-slider/page.md

 description: This component is used to create a range input for controlling the current time of playback.
 ---

+📖 The [`$tag:media-slider`](/docs/player/components/sliders/slider) guide contains background
+documentation that can be used when working with the time slider component.

 ## Usage

 The `$tag:media-time-slider` component receives time updates from the provider through the media store,